SaminYeasar/saminyeasar.github.io/index.md

 subtitle:
 ---

 I am a Ph.D. student in Computer Science at McGill University working with [Dr. Doina Precup][3] at [Mila][1] and [Reasoning and learning lab (rllab)][2].
-My research focus is on ”learning from expert data” in Offline RL.
-I’m also interested in General Value functions, Multitask Learning, Sequential RL using auto-regressive model (ex: transformer), Representation learning for better generalization, Hierarchical Learning.
+My research focus is on "\textbf{Improving the Capacity of Neural Networks for Reinforcement Learning Agents}".
+I am working on efficiently using neural networks where we take inspiration from the human brain, using multiple specialized pathways through a single network, with each pathway focusing on a single task.
+This is an alternate way to "routing" and a mixture of expert structures that can be added to LLM.
+I'm also interested in General Value functions, Multitask Learning, Sequential RL using auto-regressive model (ex: transformer), Representation learning for better generalization and exploration, and Hierarchical Learning.

-I completed Masters from Electrical and Computer Engineering at McGill University.
+I completed Master's in Electrical and Computer Engineering at McGill University.
 My master's research was on "Adversarial Inverse Reinforcement Learning" under the supervision of [Dr. Aditya Mahajan][4] at [Centre for Intelligent Machine (CIM)][5].

-I have also worked at [Mila][1] as an intern with [Dr. Doina Precup][3] on NeurIPS MineRL competition 2019, where we explore learning transferable skills over multiple environments from MineCraft gaming environment using imitation learning.
+I have also worked at [Mila][1] as an intern with [Dr. Doina Precup][3] on NeurIPS MineRL competition 2019, where we explore learning transferable skills over multiple environments from the MineCraft gaming environment using imitation learning.

 I completed my Under-graduation from Islamic University of Technology (IUT), Bangladesh.
-I had the pleasure to work on "Computational Nano-photonics" and was supervised by Dr. Md.
+I had the pleasure of working on "Computational Nano-photonics" and was supervised by Dr. Md.
 Ruhul Amin and co-supervised by Dr. Rakibul Hasan Sagor.

 [1]:https://mila.quebec/
 [2]:http://rl.cs.mcgill.ca/